Intrusion Detection System (IDS)

 - Network Intrusion Detection System (NIDS):

 Network intrusion detection systems (NIDS) are set up at a planned point within the network to examine traffic from all devices on the network.
 It performs an observation of passing traffic on the entire subnet and matches the traffic that is passed on the subnets to the collection of known attacks.
 Once an attack is identified or abnormal behavior is observed, the alert can be sent to the administrator.
-An example of an NIDS is installing it on the subnet where firewalls are located in order to see if someone is trying crack the firewall.
+An example of a NIDS is installing it on the subnet where firewalls are located in order to see if someone is trying to crack the firewall.

 - Host Intrusion Detection System (HIDS):

 Host intrusion detection systems (HIDS) run on independent hosts or devices on the network.
 A HIDS monitors the incoming and outgoing packets from the device only and will alert the administrator if suspicious or malicious activity is detected.
 It takes a snapshot of existing system files and compares it with the previous snapshot.
 If the analytical system files were edited or deleted, an alert is sent to the administrator to investigate.
-An example of HIDS usage can be seen on mission critical machines, which are not expected to change their layout.
+An example of HIDS usage can be seen on mission-critical machines, which are not expected to change their layout.

 - Protocol-based Intrusion Detection System (PIDS):

-Protocol-based intrusion detection system (PIDS) comprises of a system or agent that would consistently resides at the front end of a server, controlling and interpreting the protocol between a user/device and the server.
+Protocol-based intrusion detection system (PIDS) comprises a system or agent that would consistently resides at the front end of a server, controlling and interpreting the protocol between a user/device and the server.
 It is trying to secure the web server by regularly monitoring the HTTPS protocol stream and accept the related HTTP protocol.
 As HTTPS is un-encrypted and before instantly entering its web presentation layer then this system would need to reside in this interface, between to use the HTTPS.

 - Application Protocol-based Intrusion Detection System (APIDS):

 Application Protocol-based Intrusion Detection System (APIDS) is a system or agent that generally resides within a group of servers.
-It identifies the intrusions by monitoring and interpreting the communication on application specific protocols.
+It identifies the intrusions by monitoring and interpreting the communication on application-specific protocols.
 For example, this would monitor the SQL protocol explicit to the middleware as it transacts with the database in the web server.

 - Hybrid Intrusion Detection System :